Stay informed with the

 Well here’s the rest of the story.
 Unfortunately, in most of those single-deck 21 games, they have one tiny rule change – they pay 6 to 5 on a blackjack.
 No big deal, you say.
 How about an 8-fold increase in the casino’s advantage!
 That is a big deal.

 How can that be?
 Normally the casinos pay 3 to 2 or 7 ½ to 5 for a blackjack.
 This means if you bet $5 and get a blackjack, you’ll be paid $7.50 (that assumes the dealer doesn’t have blackjack).
 However, in a 6 to 5 blackjack game, your blackjack will get you $6, a buck and a half less.
 Moreover, you’ll be short-changed on your blackjacks about once in every 21 hands or about 4 times every hour on average.
-This adds about 1.4% to the house edge and makes this game far worse for a basic strategy player than a standard single- or multi-deck blackjack game.
+This adds about 1.4 percent to the house edge and makes this game far worse for a basic strategy player than a standard single- or multi-deck blackjack game.
 Shame on the casinos for not telling players this!

 You’ve probably seen these electronic displays on roulette tables.
 The device automatically records the last 20 or so winning roulette numbers for everyone to see.
 It seems the casinos are doing you a favor; namely, to help you find overdue numbers (or maybe certain numbers that are hitting more often).